petermchale/trfermikit/README.md

 ## Usage

-Assuming that this directory lies in `$HOME`, then one may invoke `trfermikit` by either doing:
+Assuming that this directory lies in `$HOME`, say, then one may invoke `trfermikit` by either doing:

 ```